Diseases & Conditions

 Other people who are more susceptible to the condition include those with rheumatoid arthritis or gout.

 Prepatellar bursitis can also be caused by a bacterial infection.
-If a knee injury breaks the skin, such as an insect bite, scrape, or puncture wound, bacteria may get inside the bursa sac and cause an infection.
+If a knee injury — such as an insect bite, scrape, or puncture wound — breaks the skin, bacteria may get inside the bursa sac and cause an infection.
+This is called infectious bursitis.
+Infectious bursitis is less common, but more serious and must be treated more urgently, though not always with surgery.

 - Pain with activity, but not usually at night

-- Rapid swelling on the front of kneecap
+- Rapid swelling on the front of the kneecap

 - Tenderness and warmth to the touch

-- Bursitis caused by infection may produce fluid and redness
+- Bursitis caused by infection may produce fluid and redness, as well as fever and chills

 Medical History and Physical Examination